and many more…

 Usually a venue for best-selling authors, the Washington bookstore was filled instead with would-be novelists, expectant memoirists and unpublished writers of all kinds.
 They’d come for Pitchapalooza! — “The American Idol for Books” conducted by husband and wife team Arielle Eckstut and David Henry Sterry.
 The Book Doctors, as they call themselves, are the authors of “The Essential Guide to Getting Your Book Published,” which instantly sold out at Politics and Prose.

-“One-Minute Pitches from Aspiring Authors: Publishing Professionals Hear Book Ideas at Pitchapalooza” by David Shapiro (The Washington Post)
+“One-Minute Pitches from Aspiring Authors: Publishing Professionals Hear Book Ideas at Pitchapalooza” by David Shapiro (The Wall Street Journal)

 “One time, I only held a job for three hours.
 I hired as a lighting technician at the Brooklyn Academy of Music in the early 1970s,” recalled author Steve Turtell.
 “I nearly killed someone when I lost my grip on a ladder that I was holding up—it just started falling and I froze!
 Luckily, a lighting cable stopped it from falling all the way over.
 After that, the guy who hired me asked me to leave.”